rhizome884/gtc/README.md

 ```
 Once training has ended, a *model.h5* file should appear in your *gtc* repository.

-### Evaluate Your Model
+### Evaluate Your Trained Model
 The model will be tested automatically on the *test-synthetic.json* data after model training, and the accuracy score will be printed.
 However, if you wish to conduct a more detailed evaluation of the model, this can be done with the *eval_synthetic_songs.py* and/or the *eval_authentic_songs.py* file(s); please note, to do this you will need to comment out the *model_num* variable line, and change the *model_path* variable so that it reflects the path and filename of the model you intend to evaluate.